CURING LIVE ROCK

 Those are the seeds and spores of everything

-maybe corals like acroporas and leathers,
+maybe corals, such as acroporas and leathers,

 or mushrooms, clams, and blue sponge.
+I've

-or six months after I got it.
+rock three to six months and even a year after I got

 is held a couple weeks or more out of the water, often